 Students must fulfill all Requirements for Bachelor's Degrees, including the Mason Core.

-MATH 300 Introduction to Advanced Mathematics meets the writing intensive requirement for this major.
+MATH 300 Introduction to Advanced Mathematics (Mason Core) meets the writing intensive requirement for this major.

 For policies governing all undergraduate programs, see AP.5 Undergraduate Policies.